opensafely/documentation/docs/cohortextractor.md

-`cohortextractor` is Python module built for OpenSAFELY.
+`cohortextractor` is a Python module built for OpenSAFELY.
 It contains functions relating to the OpenSAFELY workflow that can be run the command line, for example:

 * converting the Study Definition into an actual (dummy or real) dataset
 * importing codelists from codelists.opensafely.org